Washington, DC Wrongful Death Lawyer

 - Funeral and burial costs for the deceased

 - Loss of companionship, consortium, and parental training and guidance

 - Punitive damages if the misconduct was particularly egregious

 No amount of money can replace the lost life.
 However, a settlement award from a wrongful death claim can provide financial security in a time of considerable uncertainty for the family of the deceased.
-A wrongful death attorney may assist surviving family members with seeking compensation for the death of their loved one.
+A local wrongful death attorney may assist surviving family members with seeking compensation for the death of their loved one.

 Consult a Washington, DC Wrongful Death Attorney for Advice